top of page

 PEDAGOGY

 Adapted to meet the learning needs within the class.
-More complex learners have unique barriers to learning removed through skilfully adapted teaching which is compatible with the needs of the children.
+More complex learners have unique barriers to learning removed through skilfully adapted teaching which is compatible with the pre-identified needs of the children.

 BEHAVIOUR APPROACHES